Adult adjusting car seats for young children

 Safe Alaskans CPS Events

-Child Passenger Safety Technicians (CPSTs) are invited to attend CPST events hosted by Safe Alaskans.
+Child Passenger Safety Technicians (CPSTs) are invited to attend car seat check-up events hosted by Safe Alaskans.
 View upcoming events.

 2024 Child Passenger Safety Technician Guide

-Access the latest national guide outlining best practices, updated standards, and professional expectations for certified Child Passenger Safety Technicians.
-View the 2024 CPST Guide
+Access the latest technician guide for CPSTs.
+View the 2024 CPST Guide.

 Child Passenger Safety Technicians Code of Conduct